jcaillon/valet/tests.d/1102-self-build/results.approved.md

 CMD_DESCRIPTION__menu='Show a menu with sub commands for the current command.'
 CMD_DESCRIPTION_selfBuild=$'This command can be used to re-build the menu / help / options / arguments in case you have modified, added or removed a Valet command definition.\n\nPlease check https://github.com/jcaillon/valet/blob/main/docs/create-new-command.md or check the examples in examples.d directory to learn how to create and modified your commands.\n\nThis scripts:\n  - Makes a list of all the elligible files in which we could find command definitions.\n  - For each file in this list, extract the command definitions.\n  - Build your commands file (in your valet user directory) from these definitions.\n\nYou can call this script directly in case calling valet self build is broken:\n\n ./valet.d/commands.d.sh'
 CMD_DESCRIPTION_selfConfig=$'Open the configuration file of Valet with your default editor.\n\nThis allows you to set advanced options for Valet.'
+CMD_DESCRIPTION_selfExport=$'If you want to use Valet functions directly in bash, you can use this command like this:\n\n"\'\neval "$(valet self export)"\n\'"\n\nThis will export all the necessary functions and variables to use the Valet log library by default.\n\nYou can also use this command to export additional libraries if needed.'
 CMD_DESCRIPTION_selfMock1='A command that only for testing valet core functions.'
 CMD_DESCRIPTION_selfMock2=$'An example of description.\n\nYou can put any text here, it will be wrapped to fit the terminal width.\n\nYou can highlight some text as well.'
 CMD_DESCRIPTION_selfMock3=$'Before starting this command, valet will check if sudo is available.\n\nIf so, it will require the user to enter the sudo password and use sudo inside the command\n'